0%

 Here's the kicker – only Security is mandatory.
 The rest?
 Pick and choose based on what your business and customers need.
 It's like a security buffet, but one where you better not skip the main course.

 ISO 27001 is the global heavyweight champ of security standards, with more than 33,000 organizations worldwide flaunting this certification.
-While SOC 2 stays mostly in America's backyard, ISO 27001 crosses borders like a security passport that works everywhere.
+At its core, the ISO 27001 meaning goes beyond security controls—it represents a structured, organization-wide approach to managing information security risk.
+While SOC 2 stays mostly in America's backyard, ISO 27001 crosses borders like a global security passport.

 Ever heard of ISMS?
 It's the beating heart of ISO 27001 – an Information Security Management System that doesn't just care about your fancy tech.
 It pulls together your people, processes, AND technology into one security powerhouse.